adit299/csc413-a3-rnn/README.md

 ## Authors

-Adit:
+**Adit**
-Contributed to architecture plans for model Contributed to data collection, data analysis, and data transformation process (implemented init_data function) Implemented data augmentation process
+Contributed to architecture plans for model \
+Contributed to data collection, data analysis, and data transformation process (implemented init_data function) \
+Implemented data augmentation process \
-Implemented “stock batcher” process
+Implemented “stock batcher” process \
-Wrote training code for model
+Wrote training code for model \
-Responsible for “Qualitative Results” and “Introduction” portion of README Contributed to “Data” related results from README
+Responsible for “Qualitative Results” and “Introduction” portion of README \

-Jonathan
+Contributed to “Data” related results from README \

+**Jonathan**
-Contributed to data collection, analysis and transformation Contributed to early data exploration
+Contributed to data collection, analysis and transformation \
+Contributed to early data exploration \
-Contributed to training and tuning of hyper parameters Contributed to Stock Batcher portion of code
+Contributed to training and tuning of hyper parameters \
+Contributed to Stock Batcher portion of code \
-Wrote the data source, data summary, data transformation, and data split sections of the README.
+Wrote the data source, data summary, data transformation, and data split sections of the README. \
-Wrote the  “Quantitative Results” section of the README.
+Wrote the  “Quantitative Results” section of the README. \
 Contributed to the hyper parameter training section of the README

-Maham
+**Maham**
-In the code, I
+In the code, I\
-Contributed to model design and creation
+Contributed to model design and creation\
-Contributed to training
+Contributed to training\
-Created a function ‘get_testcost’ to plot the predictions vs the ground truth labels for our test set, and generated several plots to analyse trends
+Created a function ‘get_testcost’ to plot the predictions vs the ground truth labels for our test set, and generated several plots to analyse trends\
 Contributed to finding correct and incorrect predictions from the model

-In the Readme, I worked on the following sections
+In the Readme, I worked on the following sections\
-The Model Parameters
+The Model Parameters\
-Contributed to Model Examples
+Contributed to Model Examples\
-Training Curve Explanation
+Training Curve Explanation\
-Contributed to Hyperparameter Tuning
+Contributed to Hyperparameter Tuning\
 Contributed to Justification of Results

-Abhirag
+**Abhirag**
-Model Implementation:
+Model Implementation:\
-Contributed in the model design and its creation Implemented the forward function
+Contributed in the model design and its creation\
+Implemented the forward function\
-Contributed in implementations of the training and cost functions Contributed in the creating the “Prediction vs Ground Truth” plots
+Contributed in implementations of the training and cost functions\ Contributed in the creating the “Prediction vs Ground Truth” plots\
 - Finding correct and incorrect predictions

-README File:
+README File:\
-Created the diagram of how the model performs the forward pass Decided on how we will judge the performance of our model (Quantitative Measures) Contributed in Model Examples
+Created the diagram of how the model performs the forward pass\ Decided on how we will judge the performance of our model (Quantitative Measures)\
+Contributed in Model Examples\
-Considered the Ethical Implications of the creation of such a model Contributed in Justification of Results
+Considered the Ethical Implications of the creation of such a model\ Contributed in Justification of Results